DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-01-28-mapping-our-stakeholders.md

 As we continue our work on the Register of training providers, we’ve taken time to step back and map out the different people and organisations with a stake in the service.

-Understanding our stakeholders—who they are, their influence, and how the service impacts them is essential.
+Understanding our stakeholders is essential: who they are, their influence, and how the service impacts them.
 It helps us design something that works for the right people, at the right time, in the right way.

 We’re sharing the map here for transparency and to invite feedback.